-- (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
-Fine-scale data shall be submitted on a haul-by-haul basis. - 10.
-For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: biological11.Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
-Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Research 12.
-Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively. - 13.
-Toothfish shall be tagged at a rate of at least five fish per tonne green weight caught.

-Environmental protection 14.
-Conservation Measure 26-01 applies
+the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+Fine-scale data shall be submitted on a haul-by-haul basis.
+10. For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp.
+Data: biological 11.
+Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.
+Research 12.
+Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex 41-01/B and Annex 41-01/C respectively.
+13. Toothfish shall be tagged at a rate of at least five fish per tonne green weight caught.
+The tagging rate and the tag-overlap statistic shall be calculated for each research block (paragraph 3).
+Environ- 14.
+Conservation Measure 26-01 applies.